LED yard lights are often just as bad as the streetlights.

 2. What are the advantages of the other technologies?
 Let's take a look:

 Mercury Vapor (MV): High-visibility light (easy to see details even with low light levels) and sometimes a white light, although it has relatively low color rendering capabilities.

 3. Where will the old fixture go?
 If you throw it away, then it's just filling up the landfill.

+What about recycling it?
 Recycling can be difficult for light fixtures.
-Ideally, you should keep the light.
+Ideally, I think you should keep the luminaire.

 What kind of yard light should I get?
 It depends on where you want to use it.
 If you're getting one for your house, try out a wallpack or bucket light.
 They're relatively inexpensive and are well suited for residential yards and small areas.
 For bigger areas, I would recommend cobraheads or floodlights.
 They come in many options for many different uses.
 There are also other types of outdoor lights, such as highmasts and post tops.